eclipse-kura/kura/_posts/wires/2017-05-02-kura-wires-dbfilter.md

 11. Add a new "DBFilter" component and configure as follows.
 The query will get the values from the light sensor and if they are less than 200, the fan is activated.
   * sql.view : SELECT (CASE WHEN "light" < 200 THEN 1 ELSE 0 END) AS "led" FROM "WR_data" ORDER BY TIMESTAMP DESC LIMIT 1;
   * cache.expiration.interval : 0
 12. Add another "Asset" with the OPC/UA driver, configured as shown in the following image.
-Be sure that all channel are set to WRITE.
+Be sure that all channels are set to WRITE.

 ![opcua_driver_config2]({{ site.baseurl }}/assets/images/wires/OPCUADriverConfig2.png)